ietf-wg-acme/acme/draft-ietf-acme-acme.md

 externalAccountRequired (optional, boolean):
-: If this field is present and set to "true", then the CA requires that all new-account requests include an "externalAccountBinding" field associating the new account with an external account.
+: If this field is present and set to "true", then the CA requires that all newAccount requests include an "externalAccountBinding" field associating the new account with an external account.

 Clients access the directory by sending a GET request to the directory URL.